nepenth/knowledge-base/README.md

 ### Data Science <a name="data-science"></a>
-The Data Science category provides information on managing and analyzing data, with a focus on data lifecycle management to support informed decision-making.
-This category currently includes resources on Data Lifecycle Management, covering the processes and techniques for handling data throughout its entire lifecycle.
+The Data Science category provides information on managing and utilizing data effectively, covering topics such as data lifecycle management.
+This category offers resources and guidance on optimizing data processes to support informed decision-making and business outcomes.
 *Subcategories: Data Lifecycle Management*
 *Items: 1*